massivepopcorneater/Gigapad/README.md

 Features: Gigapad – 9-Key Macropad with Rotary Encoder & OLED

-Gigapad is a custom 9-key mechanical macropad built around the Seeed XIAO RP2040, featuring a rotary encoder (not part of the key matrix) and an **OLED display**.
+Gigapad is a custom 9-key mechanical macropad built around the Seeed XIAO RP2040, featuring a rotary encoder (not part of the key matrix) and an OLED display.
 It is designed as a compact, programmable input device using QMK firmware, suitable for shortcuts, media control, and custom workflows.

 ---